RateCity.com.au

 These rules are applicable for the following payment types:

-Generally, the amount you end up paying as a surcharge will depend on the card you use, where you're shopping and what you're buying.
-However, you'll mostly see a fee between 1 and 3 per cent.
+The amount you end up paying as a surcharge will depend on the card you use, where you're shopping and what you're buying, though a common fee is between 1% and 3% of your purchase.

 Some retail and online outlets might also charge a flat or fixed fee on credit card transactions.
 They still need to ensure this amount is less than the costs they incur when accepting or processing the transaction.
 If you think a retailer has charged you an excessive surcharge, you may consider filing a complaint with the ACCC.

-Also, remember that all retailers must inform you of the surcharge before you pay.
-This is true whether you're shopping online or in a brick-and-mortar store, irrespective of the amount you spend.
+Remember that all retailers must inform you of the surcharge before you pay.
+This is true whether you're shopping online or in a brick-and-mortar store, no matter how much you spend.
 You’ll typically see a small sign near the payment processing machine in-store and listed at checkout if shopping online.
-If you're not informed in advance, you can report them to the Australian Securities and Investment Commission (ASIC).
+If you're not informed in advance, you can report the merchant to the Australian Securities and Investment Commission (ASIC).

 Can I avoid paying a surcharge?